SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## outlier

-<details><summary><small>Given a series of time-stamped numerical values, using the Outlier operator in a query can identify values in a sequence that seem unexpected, and would identify an alert or violation, for example, for a scheduled search.</small></summary>
+<details><summary><small>Given a series of time-stamped numerical values, using the <code>outlier</code> operator in a query can identify values in a sequence that seem unexpected, and would identify an alert or violation, for example, for a scheduled search.</small></summary>

 To do this, the Outlier operator tracks the moving average and standard deviation of a numerical field.
 An outlier is identified based on a specified *threshold* of standard deviations around the expected value.
 If a data point is outside the threshold, it is considered to be an outlier.